 Ingleside is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 10,302 people and two constituent neighborhoods, Ingleside is the 233rd largest community in Texas.

 Because occupations involving physical labor dominate the local economy, Ingleside is generally considered to be a blue-collar town.
 36.62% of the Ingleside workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ingleside is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Ingleside who work in office and administrative support (11.51%), sales jobs (10.45%), and food service (7.11%).

-One of the nice things about Ingleside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ingleside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Ingleside with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.33% of adults in Ingleside have a bachelor's degree or advanced degree.
+The citizens of Ingleside are slightly less educated than the national average of 21.84% for the average city or town: 15.33% of adults in Ingleside have a bachelor's degree or advanced degree

 The per capita income in Ingleside in 2010 was $24,968, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $99,872 for a family of four.
 However, Ingleside contains both very wealthy and poor people as well.